ROPE – Restore Oklahoma Public Education Becomes ROPE 2.0 – Reclaim Oklahoma Parent Empowerment Effective 11/2/15

 ROPE2.0 will be available to parents in any size group interested in hearing more about how to empower themselves to fully invest in the education of their children.

-(Update 2/9/2017: Lynn Habluetzel has resigned from her position to found another venture.
+(Update 2/9/2017: Lynn Habluetzel has resigned from her position to devote her time to raising grandchildren.
 Best of luck Lynn!
-We’ll miss you!)
+We’ll miss you!